j-andrews7/KnowledgeDump/docs/index.md

 Like any bioinformaticist worth their weight, I only want three things - power :muscle:, fame :star:, and well-designed datasets with proper controls and consistent quality :bar_chart:.
 Not particularly in that order.

-This site is not going to help with any of that, but hey, it might be fun. **Fun**^they tell me!^ :tada:
+This site is not going to help with any of that, but hey, it might be fun. _**Fun**, they tell me!_ :tada: